It’s the hottest day in over a decade for parts of the East Coast. When will this extreme heat wave end? | News Channel 3-12

 The brutal conditions, spurred by a potent heat dome, are peaking Tuesday after building over the weekend in the central US and reaching levels rivaling summer’s hottest weather in the East Monday.
 It’s already taken a serious toll.

-Two high school graduations in Paterson, New Jersey, in Monday’s sweltering conditions sent 16 people to the emergency room and over 150 people were evaluated for heat-related illnesses, Paterson Fire Chief Alejandro Alicea told CNN.
+- Two firefighters were taken to a hospital with heat exhaustion while responding to a fire at a home in Norfolk, Massachusetts, Tuesday morning, according to CNN affiliate WCVB.
+A rehabilitation truck was brought in to provide firefighters with rest and cooling, the station reported.

-In Baltimore, an Amtrak train stalled in a tunnel and left passengers trapped in the heat for over an hour Monday afternoon.
+- Sixteen people were sent to the hospital and over 150 were evaluated for heat-related illnesses during two high school graduations in Paterson, New Jersey, in Monday’s sweltering conditions, Paterson Fire Chief Alejandro Alicea told CNN.

-“I honestly thought I was going to collapse on the train, and I’m fairly young and in good shape,” passenger Laura Evans told CNN, adding several of the train’s cars were without air conditioning even at the start of the journey.
+- Six people were taken to the hospital with heat-related illnesses Monday before and after a concert at Nationals Park in Washington, DC, according to DC Fire and EMS.
+Extreme temperatures also prompted the closure of the Washington Monument Monday and Tuesday.

-In nearby Washington, DC, five people were taken to the hospital with heat-related illnesses Monday following a concert at Nationals Park, according to DC Fire and EMS.
-Another person was transported prior to the concert.
+- Two teenage hikers were rescued from Gap Mountain in Jaffrey, New Hampshire, Monday evening after they started going in and out of consciousness, likely as “a result of the intense heat and humidity,” according to the New Hampshire Fish and Game Department.
+The town hit 96 degrees Monday, tying the record hottest day in the month of June.

-The extreme temperatures also prompted closures of some attractions, including the Washington Monument in the nation’s capital, which closed Monday and remained closed Tuesday due to an Extreme Heat Warning, according to an alert on the National Park Service website.
+- The heat has disrupted train services along the East Coast this week.
+An Amtrak train stalled in a tunnel in Baltimore, trapping passengers in the heat for over an hour Monday afternoon.
+“I honestly thought I was going to collapse on the train,” passenger Laura Evans told CNN.
+Travel woes continued Tuesday: Several Amtrak trains in North Carolina were canceled due to “inclement conditions,” the company said, and temperature-related speed restrictions were also in effect for multiple Northeastern lines.

 Nearly 160 million people in the eastern half of the US are under heat alerts Tuesday, according to the National Weather Service.